raynaharrisphd/raynaharrisphd.github.io/_posts/2026-01-05-fullmoon-yin.md

 ---
 layout: post
-title: "Full Moon-ish Yin Yoga - Mountain Lotus Yoga"
+title: "Full Moon Yin Yoga - Mountain Lotus"
 date: 2026-01-05
 excerpt: "In this class you'll enjoy a series of long-.held, passive floor poses for deep stretching and relaxation.
 Our yin yoga classes work deep into the tissues of the body – ligaments, joints, bones, the fascia.
 The room is gently heated and music is used to create the perfect environment for you to relax the mind and the body.
 Open to all levels."
 categories: yoga